 The parade can be seen anywhere along Tamm Avenue, but the biggest crowds tend to gather at the intersection of Tamm and Clayton.
 Expect the most massive crowds closer to the intersection, so for a better view, line up somewhere between Seamus McDaniels and St. James the Greater Church.
 To escape the throngs as much as possible, go closer to Manchester and the end of the parade route.

 After the Parade

 There's plenty to do in Dogtown on St. Patrick's Day after the parade.
 You'll need the "luck of the Irish" to get into restaurants like Seamus McDaniels (1208 Tamm Avenue, Saint Louis, MO 63139) or the Pat Connolly Tavern (6400 Oakland Avenue, St. Louis, MO 63139), but the restaurants on Manchester just south of Dogtown, are good bets for a little more space.
 For a quick bite to eat or a cold drink, there are food and beer booths set up along the parade route.
 Another option is the St. James Greater Church, where parishioners serve corned beef and cabbage dinners at the school cafeteria.
 There are also Irish dancers, music, and other entertainment at the church.

 Where to Park

-Like most city neighborhoods, Dogtown has limited parking to begin with and it can be nearly impossible to find a parking spot on St. Patrick's Day.
+Like most city neighborhoods, Dogtown has limited parking, and it can be nearly impossible to find a parking spot on St. Patrick's Day.
 Many parade-goers park at the various businesses along Manchester Avenue and walk up Tamm to the parade.
-Businesses usually charge between $10 and $20 to park in their lots.
-Another option is to park at the South Lot for the St. Louis Zoo which costs $15.
+Businesses usually charge between $10.00 and $20.00 to park in their lots.
+Another option is to park at the South Lot for the St. Louis Zoo which typically costs $15.00.
 There is also free parking elsewhere in Forest Park, but choose your spot wisely because police will ticket anyone parked illegally.